 37 Department of Plant & Microbial Biology, University of California, Berkeley, California 94720, USA.

 The transcriptome is the readout of the genome.
 Identifying common features in it across distant species can reveal fundamental principles.
 To this end, the ENCODE and modENCODE consortia have generated large amounts of matched RNA-sequencing data for human, worm and fly.
 Uniform processing and comprehensive annotation of these data allow comparison across metazoan phyla, extending beyond earlier within-phylum transcriptome comparisons and revealing ancient, conserved features[1,2,3,4,5,6].
 Specifically, we discovered co-expression modules shared across animals, many of which are enriched in developmental genes.
-We used expression patterns to align the stages in worm and fly development, finding a novel pairing between worm embryo and fly pupae, in addition to the expected embryo-to-embryo and larvae-to-larvae pairings.
+Moreover, we used expression patterns to align the stages in worm and fly development, finding a novel pairing between worm embryo and fly pupae, in addition to the expected embryo-to-embryo and larvae-to-larvae pairings.
 Furthermore, we found that the extent of non-canonical, non-coding transcription is similar in each organism, per base-pair.
-Finally, we found in all three organisms the gene-expression levels, both coding and non-coding, can be quantitatively predicted from chromatin features at the promoter using a “universal model," based on a single set of organism-independent parameters.
+Finally, we found in all three organisms the gene-expression levels, both coding and non-coding, can be quantitatively predicted from chromatin features at the promoter using a "universal model," based on a single set of organism-independent parameters.

 Our comparison used the ENCODE-modENCODE RNA resource (Fig. ED1).
 This resource comprises: (1) deeply sequenced RNA-Seq data from many distinct samples from all three organisms; (2) comprehensive annotation of transcribed elements and (3) uniformly processed, standardized analysis files, focusing on non-coding transcription and expression patterns.
 Where practical, these datasets match comparable samples across organisms and to other types of functional genomics data.
 In total, the resource contains 575 different experiments containing >67B sequence reads.
 It encompasses many different RNA types, including poly(A)+, poly(A)- and ribosomal-RNA-depleted RNA and short and long RNA.